-A taxiway entrance is denoted by two blue taxiway edge lights located the entrance to a taxiway.
-There are two blue lights on each corner where a manoeuvering surface meets the beginning of a taxiway.
+A taxiway entrance is denoted by two blue Taxiway Edge Lights located the entrance to a taxiway.
+There are two blue lights on each corner where a manoeuvring surface meets the beginning of a taxiway.

-Figure 31 - Taxiway Entrance
+Figure 36 - Taxiway Entrance

 9.4.5 Service Road Lights